zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 Bonus:
   * Once you get the tests to pass, get creative!
 Make the Jukebox your own.
 You could, for example, actually make the songs play.

+## Running Your Jukebox

+Run your jukebox from the command line with `ruby jukebox.rb`.